 If you have a maintenance problem in your property, you need to inform your landlord or agent right away.
 Details for common problems and what to do can be found in your tenancy information pack provided at the start of your tenancy.
 If your property is managed by us, we can resolve any maintenance issue you have.
 To begin, all maintenance issues must be reported to us through our website.
 This enables our contractors to have as much information about the job as needed, as well as provide you with a notification.
 In some cases, our system will even advise you what you can do to fix the issues yourself!

 Your rent will usually be due on a monthly basis but will be detailed on in your tenancy agreement.
 The easiest way to make rent payments is through a standing order, the details of which are in your tenancy information pack.
-If your property is managed by us, you can go one step further and set up a Direct Debit.

 A good landlord will want to make periodic visits to the property to make sure everything is still in good working order, and there are no remedial maintenance issues that have gone unnoticed, for example, weathered paintwork, failed double glazing, broken door locks etc. Don't worry, these visits are perfectly normal and you'll always be notified prior to any visit taking place.
 For properties that are managed, these are typically every 3-6 months.